What the food temperature danger zone describes

 Temperature control in Scotland

-The wider structure of temperature control in Scotland — including how statutory thresholds and outcome-based duties interact — is examined in the Temperature Control publication.
-The question of what constitutes the legal chilled storage threshold in Scotland is addressed in the Is 8°C a legal limit for chilled food in Scotland? explainer.
+The wider structure of temperature control in Scotland, including how statutory thresholds and outcome-based duties interact, is examined in the Temperature Control publication and in the Temperature Control hub.

 Frequently asked questions